On birational boundedness of Fano fibrations: Introduction

 \begin{conj} Fix an integer $n$. \begin{enumerate} \item {\rm ({WTBAB}$_n$)} There exists a number $M_0(n)$ depending only on $n$ such that if $X$ is an $n$-dimensional $\bQ$-factorial terminal Fano variety of Picard number one, then $(-K_X)^n \leq M_0(n).$

 \item {\rm ({BrTBAB}$_n$)} There exists an integer $r_{n}$ depending only on $n$ such that if $X$ is an $n$-dimensional terminal Fano variety, then $|-r_{n}K_X|$ gives a birational map.

 \end{enumerate} \end{conj} Note that boundedness of the family naturally implies boundedness of anti-canonical volumes and birationality by generic flatness and Noetherian induction.
-Some effective results were considered, for example, in \cite{ProkK, CJ} which show that we may take $M_0(3)=64$ and $r_3=97$.
+It is easy to see that $M_0(1)=2$, $M_0(2)=9$, $r_1=1$, and $r_2=3$.
+Some effective results were obtained, for example, in \cite{ProkK, CJ} which show that we may take $M_0(3)=64$ and $r_3=97$.
 However, all the boundedness results for terminal Fano $3$-folds heavily rely on classification of terminal singularities in dimension three.
 So it is interesting to develop methods not depending on classification and work for higher dimension.

 Another interesting invariant is $\alpha$-invariant (see Subsection \ref{section notation} for definition).
 It measures the singularities of log Fano pairs.
 In \cite{Jiang}, we formulated the following conjecture on lower bound of $\alpha$-invariants. \begin{conj}[{GA}$_n$] Fix an integer $n>0$ and $0<\epsilon<1$.
 Then there exists a number $\mu(n,\epsilon)>0$ depending only on $n$ and $\epsilon$ with the following property: